Cocaine can be snorted in powder form, or can be modified in a number of ways to be injected, smoked or inhaled in a process called freebasing.

 Cocaine use stimulates the brain and opens a floodgate of dopamine that surges into the brain.
 Instead of the brain cleaning up the dopamine and using it another day, the dopamine remains active while on cocaine.

 This flood of dopamine is what causes the euphoric feeling associated with cocaine, but dopamine has long been connected to other important functions of the brain and addiction as well.

-Glutamate, another excitatory neuron, is also affected by cocaine abuse.
+Glutamate, another excitatory neuron, is also affected by cocaine use.
 Cocaine use increases glutamate release in the reward center of the brain, including the nucleus accumbens.
-This area of the brain is believed to play a significant role in addiction.
+This area of the brain is believed to play a significant role in cocaine addiction.

 The euphoric effects of cocaine do not last long, which often leads to repeated use over a short period of time.
 This binging pattern can lead to permanent changes to the function of the brain, neural pathways and structures of the brain.

 As dopamine and glutamate continue to be released in increasingly high amounts in the reward centers of the brain, cocaine use also affects the stress response area of the brain.
 The ventral tegmental area overlaps both the stress and reward circuits of the brain, and cocaine impacts this area significantly.

 The ventral tegmental area communicates stress cues as well as drug cues, which include cocaine seeking behaviors.
 Research has shown that animals previously exposed to cocaine are more likely to seek out cocaine in highly stressful situations.

 Other research has shown that long-term, chronic cocaine use decreases function in the orbitofrontal cortex (OFC).
 This area is responsible for decision making, reasoning and introspection.